I submitted an abstract, but never received a response. How do I know if I my abstract was accepted for a podium presentation?

 Reason for withdraw:

-**Removal of a withdrawn abstract from the 2018 AUA Meeting Program Book cannot be guaranteed if the request is received after Monday, February 5, 2018.
+**Removal of a withdrawn abstract from publication cannot be guaranteed if the request is received after Friday, February 1, 2019.

 If I am creating a poster for my abstract, why do I need to create slides as well?